benoitboulard26-creator/pokeball-mechatronic-system/mechanical/README.md

 # 3D Printed Parts – Technical Notes

 ## Design & CAD
-All parts were designed using :CATIA V5.
+All parts were designed using: CATIA V5.
 The models were created with proper constraints, verified assemblies, and clean geometries.

 ## Tolerances & Testing